 Texas A&M ACT Scores

 |ACT Composite 25th||25|

 |ACT Math 75th||29|

 |Average ACT Score||27|

 ACT Scores needed to get accepted

 What are the ACT requirements for prospective students to get into Texas A&M?

 Admission data indicates that Texas A&M regularly accepts students with ACT's of 25 and above.
 Successful applicants typically send ACT scores in the top 22 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 22 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
+The school ranks #8 in Texas for highest average ACT composite score.
 45 percent of applicants submit ACT scores to Texas A & M University College Station.

 |ACT Score||Competitiveness||Admission Chances|